SDKs and sample apps

 Each programming language typically has its own annotation syntax and document generation tools.
 The annotation syntax (which programmers use directly in the code — see Javadoc tags for an example of Javadoc tags) differs by language and tool but is largely similar.
 Because the documentation is generated from annotations in the code, engineers usually write and maintain this documentation.
 (Having engineers write and maintain it also reduces documentation drift.)

 Even so, there is probably quite a bit of variability from one library to the next.
 How do engineers ensure they use the same description for a class in Java that they do for Ruby and PHP?
-These document generator tools aren’t smart enough to leverage snippets or includes stored in some common online repository.
+These document generator tools aren’t usually smart enough to leverage snippets or includes stored in a common online repository.
 You also can’t usually use variables or other single-sourcing techniques.
+As a result, there might be a lot of variation from one SDK’s documentation to another for mostly the same concepts.

 Google Cloud SDK